TanviJain2803/di-SNE/README.md

 `diSNE example.h5ad`

 ## Options
 The only required input to `diSNE` is a h5ad file, containin the AnnData object that represents your dataset, with Leiden clustering already performed on it.
 For more information on Scanpy's AnnData structure, visit [Scanpy's documentation](https://anndata.readthedocs.io/en/latest/tutorials/notebooks/getting-started.html).
+For more information on HDF5 file format, visit the [HDF5 documentation](https://portal.hdfgroup.org/documentation/).

 Any of the additional options below can be specified if desired:
 - `-o`, `--output`: Path where file containing updated AnnData object with t-SNE results will be saved.